 A strategy is relevant to the strategist’s assumptions and intentions.
 A strategy can change depending upon the person using it, and it varies within an organization.
 Churches will use different stress management strategies, then the counsellor next door, vs the psychiatrist or a peak performance/mindfulness coach like myself.

 In our Pro-Mind Masterclass, I discuss how important a strategy is to managing emotional pain and stress.
-You can sign-up to our new stress-management training here.
+You can sign-up to our new stress-management training when we run our next session.
 But the obstacle that most people have is they’re getting outdated advice and outdated strategies on what works to banish your stress.

 This is highly relevant to your success in achieving your desired outcome, and not getting stuck in the trap of “outdated advice”, coming from an old and outdated point of view.
 You might also be faced with fear of trying to new ideas.
 We have a 3-part podcast series on this here.